Last Updated on

 Utilizing Rebit PC Backup Software is ridiculously simple.
 The same is true for customers subject to HIPAA.
 The same great software will work for you.
 There are two options for purchasing Rebit Backup for HIPAA customers:

 - Businesses may purchase the standard Rebit software from the Rebit Business Shop.
 Learn more about Rebit Business.

 - Businesses may purchase licenses and cloud storage from their Rebit Business Partner.
 Please contact your Partner for more information.

 Utilizing Rebit to Backup Data that Contains PHI

-Rebit software address HIPAA requirements for our customers by by implementing (and engaging with third party partners who implement) administrative, physical and technical safeguards that are designed to ensure the confidentiality, integrity and security of your data.
-Learn more about these safeguards at Rebit Backup HIPAA Complaince.
+Rebit software address HIPAA requirements for our customers by implementing (and engaging with third-party partners who implement) administrative, physical and technical safeguards that are designed to ensure the confidentiality, integrity, and security of your data.
+Learn more about these safeguards at Rebit Backup HIPAA Compliance.

 Either your business administrator or your Rebit Business Partner will then enable the PHI settings on a per-user basis.
 Learn more about How to enable the Rebit PHI flag for HIPAA customers.

 Rebit is unique in that it allows users to back data up seamlessly across multiple destinations, including: